How To Buy NEO in USA (Buying Guide 2022)

 Alright, so you want to buy some NEO.
 First things first, a quick crash course on buying crypto in general.

 Cryptocurrencies are bought through exchanges.
+To learn more about them, check out our list of the Best Cryptocurrency Exchanges in the US.
 Once you’ve signed up with one, you can log in, and use your preferred payment method to buy and trade cryptocurrencies like NEO on the crypto exchange.

-Our favourite exchange is Coinbase, it’s easy to sign up and they have an incredible app which makes trading a breeze.
+Our favourite exchange is Coinbase, it’s easy to sign up and they have an incredible crypto exchange app which makes trading a breeze.